Mustaq Ahmed Reveals Plan to Topple Virat Kohli and Rohit Sharma in India vs Pakistan Match

 Like any other match between the neighbouring nations, experts and legends of the game have given their own opinion leading to the high-voltage clash as part of the build-up.
-Former Pakistan international leg-break bowler, Mustaq Ahmed has given out valuable tips to the Pakistani bowlers to scalp Men in Blue’s two important batters, Virat Kohli and Rohit Sharma.
-Also Read - T20 World Cup 2021: Dhoni is A Big Factor, Kohli is a Legend: Younis Khan, Mohammad Amir Hand India Early Advantage vs Pakistan
+Former Pakistan international leg-break bowler, Mushtaq Ahmed has given out valuable tips to the Pakistani bowlers to scalp Men in Blue’s two important batters, Virat Kohli and Rohit Sharma.
+Also Read - T20 World Cup: I Feel Sorry for Sachin, Shoaib Akhtar Predicts Tendulkar's Future Had He Been Born in this ERA

 Ahmed believes Rohit is smart so an in-swinging delivery can put the Mumbai Indians captain in trouble.
-Also Read - T20 World Cup 2021: Australia Have Faith in Their All-Rounders, Says Aaron Finch
+Also Read - T20 World Cup: It's a Morale-Boosting Match, Says Shoaib Akhtar As he Reveals Why it is Important For Pakistan to Beat India

 “Rohit takes his time and is smart and I feel an inswing bowler can be effective against him at the beginning of his innings.
 It creates a bit of a problem for him.
 Also, bouncers can work on slow wickets as he is a compulsive puller so that can work if you set the field well.